Sailing Milebuilder – Bahamas to Cuba

 Getting to the Boat

-The airport on Great Providence (Nassau) is about a 15 to 20 minute cab ride from the waterfront area at Bay Street, and costs about $40.
+The airport on Great Exuma is a short cab ride from the waterfront at Georgetown, Great Exuma.
 Please ensure you provide your arrival information as soon as you can and keep us updated of any changes.
-Our boats will be in a marina in this area, the exact spot will be notified to guests before they arrive.
+Our boats will be in a marina or anchorage in this area, the exact spot will be notified to guests before they arrive.
 Please pack light, and using a lightweight, collapsible bag with wheels if possible.
 Hard suitcases may not be brought on board, we simply have no room to store them!

 Arriving and Departing